Legal status, compliance and prospectus

 Depository Receipts versus Ordinary Shares

 Depository receipts have similar characteristics to ordinary shares with dividends which can be taken, reinvested or donated to our capacity-building activities.
 Unlike ordinary shares, depository receipts do not come with voting rights and are non transferable.
 This helps to protect the social mission of Oikocredit and ensures that a sustainable balance between financial and social returns is achieved.

 These depository receipts are the investment product you buy when you invest in the Oikocredit International Share Foundation (OISF).
-They are classified as a non-readily realisable security by the Financial Conduct Authority (FCA), which is any investment which is not in a government or publicly issued security.
-Neither is it in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the Social Stock Exchange, AIM, the London Stock Exchange.
+They are classified as non-readily realisable securities by the Financial Conduct Authority (FCA), which is any investment which is illiquid, hard-to-price and for which there is no, or only a limited secondary market.
+The investment product is therefore not in a security which is admitted to official listing on, or regularly traded on (or under the rules of) a recognised investment exchange, e.g. the Social Stock Exchange, AIM, the London Stock Exchange.

-Ordinary shares in the Oikocredit International co-operative cannot be obtained via the depository receipts of OISF and this investment opportunity therefore does not constitute an offer of shares in Oikocredit UA (the co-operative).
+Ordinary shares in the Oikocredit International Co-operative cannot be obtained via the depository receipts of OISF and this investment opportunity therefore does not constitute an offer of shares in the Oikocredit International Co-operative.

-The OISF comes under the umbrella of the Oikocredit co-operative and was established in 1995 for raising investment from the public by using depository receipts, which invests its funds by way of shares in Oikocredit International.
-Only our 575 member-shareholders (primarily faith-based institutions and the OISF) are permitted to hold ordinary shares in the Oikocredit co-operative.
+The OISF comes under the umbrella of the Oikocredit International Co-operative and was established in 1995 for raising investment from the public by using depository receipts, which invests its funds by way of shares in the Oikocredit International Co-operative.
+Only our 575 shareholder-members (primarily faith-based institutions and the OISF) are permitted to hold ordinary shares in the Oikocredit International Co-operative.